philiprami/betting_on_a_buzz/README.md

 **merge_odds.do**
 <br />
-stata do file that compiles together every year's odds data found in the google drive.
+stata .do file that compiles together every year's odds data found in the google drive.
 The output file (odds.dta) will be used to form the final dataset.
 ```
 # To run
 do merge_odds.do